dkapesa/AI-Verification-Copilot/README.md

 ## Local Smoke Test

-A quick manual smoke test for the current dashboard:

-1. Start Docker PostgreSQL
-2. Start the backend
-3. Start the frontend
+After starting Docker, the backend, and the frontend:

-4. Open `/cases`
+1. Open /cases
-5. Open a case detail page
+2. Open a case detail page
-6. Run deterministic tools
+3. Run deterministic tools
-7. Run AI review
+4. Run AI review
+5. Submit a human override with a required reason
-8. Refresh the page and confirm the latest persisted tool results still appear
+6. Refresh the page and confirm the latest persisted tool results still appear
-9. Refresh the page and confirm the latest persisted AI review still appears
+7. Refresh the page and confirm the latest persisted AI review still appears
+8. Refresh the page and confirm the latest persisted human override still appears
-10. Refresh the audit timeline and confirm recent activity is shown
+9. Refresh the audit timeline and confirm recent case, tool, AI review, and human override events are shown

 The dashboard has been manually validated across all three decision paths: